The Cat Vaccine Hoax

 In 2006, researchers at UC Davis published a study showing that Thimerosal may make the immune system vulnerable to bacteria and other pathogens.

-In response to all the negativity surrounding Thimerosal, these were developed.
+In response to all the negativity surrounding Thimerosal, vaccines were developed without it.
 But wait….
-How about that little-known vaccine ingredient called an excipient.
+How about that little-known vaccine ingredient called an excipient?
 These ingredients are used in the production of vaccines, but aren’t an actual ingredient directly added to the vaccine.
 Thus, the manufacturer can claim the vaccine is Thimerosal-free, when it isn’t.

 Save Your Money, Save Your Cat

-So, please consider stopping the annual vaccinations, especially if your kitty has a reaction each time, is older, or is ill to begin with.
+So, please consider no more annual vaccinations, especially if your kitty has a reaction each time.
+Your cat is trying to tell you something!
+Also consider no more annual vaccinations if your cat is older or is ill to begin with.
 Save your money for healthier food, dental gel, and some good supplements for better health and longevity.

-If you haven’t gotten my list of 10 ingredients in cat food to avoid, you can access it here: 10 Ingredients to Avoid.
-This list identifies ingredients that are not supportive of a healthy immune system and constitution.
-Rather, these ten ingredients build up in the body and weaken it.
-Choosing cat foods without these ingredients is very helpful in helping your cat detox from toxins and move toward thriving health.
+Have you got my list of 10 ingredients to avoid in cat food?
+You can get it here: 10 Ingredients to Avoid.
+This is a list of ingredients that are not supportive of a healthy immune system and constitution.
+Rather, these ten ingredients build up in the body, creating a toxic load and weaken the organs.
+Choosing cat foods without these ingredients will help your cat detox from toxins and move toward thriving health.

-If you’ve been getting annual vaccinations for your cat or any vaccines at all, please consider helping your cat detox as soon as possible!
+If you’ve been getting annual vaccinations for your cat or any vaccines at all, help your cat detox as soon as possible!
 Learn how in the Healthy Cats Detox Workshop.
 Check it out here.

 Don’t Miss Any of the Healthier Cat Detox Series: